Azure-Samples/cognitive-services-speech-sdk/quickstart/csharp/dotnetcore/from-microphone/README.md

 # Quickstart: Recognize speech in C# under .NET Core (Windows, macOS, or Linux)

 This sample demonstrates how to recognize speech with C# under .NET Core 2.0 (Windows, macOS, or Linux) using the Speech SDK.
-See the [accompanying article](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstart-cpp-dotnetcore-windows) on the SDK documentation page which describes how to build this sample from scratch in Visual Studio 2017.

 > **Note:**
 > on Linux, we currently only support x64 with the Ubuntu 16.04, Ubuntu 18.04, Debian 9, RHEL 8, or CentOS 8 distribution.